 It also means that you have your audience firmly in mind at all times.
-How can we help them based on where they are in their journey today?
+How can we help them based on where they are on their journey today?
 What is the right sort of content we can provide that they will value?
 At the right time, this will still be promotional content about our product or service.
-However, at other times it might simply be helpful to the audience and form a step on their journey towards a purchase with us.
+However, at other times, it might simply be helpful to the audience and form a step on their journey towards a purchase with us.

 With the right editorial processes in place, you can create sustained engagement and build an audience.
 This sustained engagement then plugs the leaky funnel.
 You will not stop all the leaks.
 That would be impossible.
 But perhaps we can all reconsider all the dimensions of our funnel.
 We should not take it for granted that we lose so many people along the way.